LordDemonos/Quarm.Guide/wiki/after-installing-the-game.md

 Screenshots can be taken by pressing PRINT SCREEN within the game, and can be changed within the Options.
 These are saved in your TAKP folder as `EQ000001.bmp` for example.

-This concludes [After Installing the Game](after-installing-the-game).
-Please proceed to [Textures and Effects](textures-and-effects).

 ### Nameplate Fonts

 Nameplate Fonts are a feature of Zeal.
 From Zeal Options, select Nameplate and enable "Zeal fonts".
 Below you can use the drop down to select different nameplate fonts.
 From the Zeal Readme: